xuguruogu/nebula-importer/README.md

 200,85.6,201,1
 ```

-In the preceding example, the source vertex of the edge is `:SRC_VID` (in column 4), the dest vertex of the edge is `:DST_VID` (in column 1), and the property on the edge is `follow.likeness:double`(in column 2), the ranking field of the edge is `:RANK` (in column 5, the default value is 0 if you do not specify).
+In the preceding example, the source vertex of the edge is `:SRC_VID` (in column 4), the dest vertex of the edge is `:DST_VID` (in column 1), the property on the edge is `follow.likeness:double`(in column 2), the **ranking** field of the edge is `:RANK` (in column 5, and the default value is `0` if you do not specify).

 ##### Label（Optional）

 * `+` means inserting
 * `-` means deleting

-The same with vertex, you can specify label in edge CSV file.
+The same is true for edges, you can specify the label in the CSV file for edges.

 ## Use This Importer Tool by Source Code or Docker

-After completing the configuration of the YAML file and the preparation of the (to be imported) CSV data file, you can use this tool to batch write to Nebula.
+After completing the configuration of the `YAML` file and the preparation of the (to be imported) CSV data file, you can use this tool to batch write to **Nebula Graph**.

 ### From Source code

-Nebula Importer is compiled with golang higher than **>=1.13**, so make sure that golang is installed on your system.
-The installation and configuration tutorial is referenced [here](docs/golang-install.md).
+**Nebula Importer** is compiled with `golang` greater than or equal to *1.13*.
+Ensure that `golang` is installed on your system.
+You can refer to the installation and configuration tutorial [here](docs/golang-install.md).

-Use `git` to clone the repository to local, go to the `nebula-importer/cmd` directory and execute the importer.
+Use `git` to clone the repository to your local computer, go to the `nebula-importer/cmd` directory and execute the importer.

 ``` bash
 $ git clone https://github.com/vesoft-inc/nebula-importer.git